emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/README.txt

 = Uploading in WordPress Dashboard =

-1. Navigate to the 'Add New' in the plugins dashboard
+1. Navigate to the 'Add New' in the plugins dashboard.
-2. Navigate to the 'Upload' area
-3. Select `ajax-load-more-pro.zip` from your computer
+3. Select `ajax-load-more-pro.zip` from your computer.
-4. Click 'Install Now'
-5. Activate the plugin in the Plugin dashboard
+4. Click 'Install Now' and activate the plugin in the Plugin dashboard.

 = Using FTP =

-1. Download `ajax-load-more-pro.zip`
+1. Download `ajax-load-more-pro.zip`.
-2. Extract the `ajax-load-more-pro.zip` to your computer
-3. Upload the `ajax-load-more-pro.zip` directory to the `/wp-content/plugins/` directory
+2. Extract the `ajax-load-more-pro.zip` and upload the `ajax-load-more-pro.zip` directory to the `/wp-content/plugins/` directory.
-4. Ensure Ajax Load More is installed prior to activating the repeater plugin
+4. Ensure Ajax Load More is installed prior to activating the repeater plugin.
-5. Activate the plugin in the Plugin dashboard
+5. Activate the plugin in the Plugin dashboard.

-== Upgrade Notice ==

-This Ajax Load More Pro update requires updating core Ajax Load More plugin to 5.6.0 for compatibility with the Filters add-on 2.0 update.

 == Changelog ==

+** 1.2.26 - December 4, 2024 **

+Single Posts - 1.7.1

+- FIX: Fixed issue with reading progress bar not working correctly on Elementor single templates.
+- UPDATE: Code clean up.

+Comments - 1.2.2

+- UPDATE: Added fix to set the default `comments_post_id` to the current post ID.
+- UPDATE: Code cleanup.

+Next Page - 1.8.1

+- UPDATE: Add default Next Page shortcode when selecting a post type in the ALM setting section.
+- FIX: Fixed issue with Next page settings not functioning correctly.

+Elementor - 1.2.1

+- NEW: Added new functionality to load previous posts on paged result content.
+- UPDATE: Removed ALM Cache integration as this needs to be rebuilt.
+- UPDATE: Code cleanup.

 ** 1.2.25 - May 30, 2024 **